Ho, ho, ho! Hear all about the crazy path that lead me to write Desert Yule here!

 I love every scene in this story because they’re all full of love, devotion, and hopeful new beginnings.
 Some are steamy, while others are more sentimental, and each gives a worthy couple their well-deserved happily-ever-after.
 If I had to name a single favorite scene, though, it would be the final one in which Carly takes the grandkids to deliver one last present to grinch-like old Tyrone, and we get to see his softer side peek out.
 I love how the youngest generation is oblivious to old Tyrone’s grouchiness and act as a sort of buffer between him and his own kids.

 What about you?
-Which is your favorite scene in Desert Yule?
+Which is your favorite scene?